 After review of a conceptual proposal, the Borough designated Flemington Center Urban Renewal, LLC the redeveloper for the Union Hotel Redevelopment Area.
 The August 22, 2016 Concept Plan depicts redevelopment of the existing Union Hotel Redevelopment Area, as well as the lands along Spring Street.
-The Concept Plan, which includes the Study Area, is appended to the Redevelopment Agreement between the Borough and the Redeveloper, and has been conceptually approved by the Borough pursuant to the Redevelopment Agreement.

 This Concept Plan was amended in June 2017 to retain for adaptive reuse the portions of the Union Hotel building at 74 Main Street (Block 22, Lot 4) and the 90-100 Main Street building (Block 22, Lot 7) identified as "significant" in the Borough's Historic Preservation Plan.